-- 1) This premise does not have emergency lighting installed; however standardised lighting is present.
-This is deemed acceptable due to the height of the building. - 2) Any future upgrade works should consider the installation of emergency lighting.
+- 1) This premise does not have emergency lighting installed; however standardised lighting is present. - 2) Any future upgrade works should consider the installation of emergency lighting.

 Compartmentation

 The high degree of fire separation between flats and the common parts is achieved by making each flat a fire-resisting enclosure.
 This is known as compartmentation.
 A compartment is simply a part of a building bounded by walls and floors that will resist the passage of fire for a specified period of time.
 The fire resistance of this construction is such that, normally, a fire will burn itself out before spreading to other parts of the building.